ileandre/Classroom_Management_101/README.md

 ## Post-MVP

 > Use this section to document ideas you've had that would be fun (or necessary) for your Post-MVP.
 This will be helpful when you return to your project after graduation!
+>
+1) Student groups buttons to group students into randomly into groups of 2, 3 4 etc.
+2) Dragging feature to further manipulate groups
+3) Teacher quotes carousel
+4) Discipline tracker with notes

 ***